 - Panic attacks

 Less intense symptoms like insomnia and anxiety get less severe over several months.

 Stimulant detox – The length of stimulant withdrawal depends on the type of stimulant.
 It also depends on how fast-acting the stimulant is.
 Usually you’ll experience a “crash” within a day or two of the last dose.
 During this time, methamphetamines and cocaine can bring about physical and psychological complications.
 Withdrawal symptoms range from paranoia and depression to tremors and aches.
 Sleep issues as well as depression or anxiety may linger for several weeks.

 What Happens After Drug and Alcohol Detox?

-Detox is an important step in sobriety, but it’s not the last.
-For the best chance of staying sober, detox should be followed by comprehensive addiction treatment.
-Just eliminating drugs and alcohol from your body doesn’t help to address the reasons you were abusing substances in the first place.
+Medical detox is an important step in sobriety, but it’s not the last.
+The National Institute on Drug Abuse describes detox as the first stage of alcohol and drug treatment.
+Detox should be followed by drug addiction treatment.
+Removing drugs and alcohol from your body doesn’t address the reasons you were abusing substances.
 Detox only begins to touch on the mental and emotional issues that could be fueling drug abuse.

 Take the First Step to a Better Life

 You aren’t expected to have a clear plan for how to get from where you are now to where you want to be.
 You may not feel ready to give up drugs and alcohol.
-You may not know what’s next for you after detox.
-That’s why we’re here – to guide you along the path to recovery, one step at a time.
+You may not know what’s next for you after drug detox.
+That’s why we’re here – to guide you along the road to recovery, one step at a time.
 Call us today.
-We can help!
+We can help.

 To learn more about Drug and Alcohol Detox, call 844-876-5568